Spawn (character): Spawn's Universe (2021–2024)

 A two issue miniseries released in January–February 2023, was written by McFarlane and illustrated by Mike del Mundo.
 The story focused on a conflict between Spawn and The Freak.

 The New U (2024 – present)

 Following the events of Spawn #350, a new line-up of titles was announced in February 2024.
-"The New U" is set to build up on the foundations of Spawn's Universe and launch a new era of Spawn titles.
-Each title in The New U will have drastically different tones and genres.
-Ranging from Horror, Drama, Crime, Science-Fiction and Comedy.
+"The New U" was set to build up on the foundations of Spawn's Universe and launch a new era of Spawn titles.
 Each title in The New U retains a price point of $2.99 or $3.99 for first issues, with the rest in the series continuing to be $2.99.

-The first title to be released in the New U is the miniseries Sam and Twitch: Case Files, a crime/noir detective series following the titular characters Sam & Twitch.
-Next under the label is Rat City, a sci-fi ongoing series set 100 years in the future releases in April 2024.
-Monolith a three part mini-series, releases in May the same year.
-More titles in the New U are set to be released in 2024.
-In June and July, three four-issue miniseries; Misery, Medieval Spawn, and Spawn Kills every Spawn.
-In August, a six-issue Violater mini-series and a Knights vs. Samurai are set to be released.
-In September Deadly Tales, a new ongoing title will launch, and in October, a bi-monthly series No Home Here launches.
-Other titles announced that are miniseries includeFocus, Spawn: The Dark Ages, She-Spawn, Bloodletter, and Spawn 77.